jaykv/cliffy/docs/schema.md

 - `commands`: A mapping containing the command definitions for the CLI.
 Each command should have a unique key- which can be either a group command or nested subcommands.
 Nested subcommands are joined by '.' in between each level.
 Aliases for commands can be separated in the key by '|'.
 A special '(*)' wildcard can be used to spread the subcommand to all group-level commands.
 - `cli_options`: Additional CLI configuration options.
 - `tests`: Test cases for commands.
 ## Command

 The `Command` model defines a single command within the CLI.
 It specifies the command's execution logic, arguments, and configuration.

 ### Fields

-- `run`: The command's execution logic, which can be a string or a list of strings.
+- `run`: The command's execution logic, defined as a `RunBlock`.
+Can be a single command or a list of commands.
 - `help`: A description of the command.
 - `args`: A list of arguments for the command.
-Each argument can be defined as a dictionary, a `CommandArg` object, or a string.
-Types can be referenced inline using `typer.Option` and `typer.Argument`.
+Each argument can be:
+    - A `SimpleCommandArg`: `{"name": "value"}` structure
+    - A `CommandArg`: Full argument specification
+    - A string: Type annotation string
 - `template`: A reference to a command template.
-- `pre_run`: A script to run before the command.
+- `pre_run`: A `PreRunBlock` to execute before the command.
-- `post_run`: A script to run after the command.
+- `post_run`: A `PostRunBlock` to execute after the command.
 - `aliases`: A list of aliases for the command.
 - `name`: The name of the command.
-- `config`: An optional `CommandConfig` object that provides additional configuration for the command.
+- `config`: An optional `CommandConfig` object.

 ### CommandArg